-DARE is registered under Belgian NPO law (Ondernemingsnummer: 480.114.168) as a non-profit organisation (vereniging zonder winstoogmerk) and has its legal seat in Belgium (DARE vzw, Rue de l’Industrie 10, 1000 Brussels).
-The network currently consists of 36 members from 26 countries in Europe.
+DARE is registered in Belgium (Ondernemingsnummer: 480.114.168) as a non-profit organisation (vereniging zonder winstoogmerk) and has its legal seat in Brussels (DARE vzw, c/o Lifelong Learning Platform, Rue de l’Industrie 10, 1000 Brussels).

-- the prevalence of NGOs which tend to work without adequate resources and in isolation, and are therefore inhibited in their access to information, to potential European partners, and to effective lobbying;
+- the prevalence of NGOs which tend to work in shrinking spaces and without adequate resources, and are therefore inhibited in their access to information, to potential European partners, and to effective lobbying;

 - the distance between research and practice, academia and activists, political scientists and educators in EDC/HRE.

 We are a community of practice representing different approaches to education.
 DARE is engaged in:

 - Exchange of information, contents, methods and staff;

 - Common programmes for education and qualification of staff, board members and volunteers in member organisations;